 - 1. Turn off the water heater and close the inlet and outlet isolation valves. - 2.
 Open the drain valve at the rear of the heater and drain at least half of the heat exchanger water-side volume.
-When full, Innovation models hold the approximately gallons of water listed below; drain at least the amount of water shown, depending on the model.
+When full Innovation models hold approximately the gallons of water listed below.
+During cleaned, drain at least the amount of water shown above for the model being cleaned.